yasuomaidana/SpringSecuirty/README.md

-# SpringSecuirty
+# SpringSecurity
 This is a Spring Security practice repository.
-It is based on this youtube video https://www.youtube.com/watch?v=her_7pa0vrg&amp;list=WL&amp;index=98&amp;t=1040s
+It is based on this YouTube video https://www.youtube.com/watch?v=her_7pa0vrg&amp;list=WL&amp;index=98&amp;t=1040s

 ## Changing github credentials
 To set GitHub credentials for first time run